 - contributing to and participating in EU and international pension policy issues.

 - designing and implementing the changes needed to give effect to the IORPs II Directive and the Authority’s proposed pension reforms

 - drafting governance and management standards for pension schemes

 - the development of Authority processes for the ongoing oversight of regulated entities

 - formulating policy advice on the development and regulation of pensions and related issues through research, consultation and preparation of working papers.

 - providing legal advice and support services to the Authority

-- prosecuting summary offences under the Pensions Act
+- prosecuting summary offences and taking other legal sanctions under the Pensions Act, 1990

 - providing secretariat services to the board of the Authority.

-- human resources, risk management, procurement, facilities management and budgeting
+- human resources, risk management, procurement and facilities management